ofoski/IBM_Course/README.md

-# IBM_Course
+# Testrepo

-This repo is for the IBM data science course
+## Editing the file

+It's a markdown file in this repository.